 The parties location will indicate the dress code for you.
 If you’ve not been there before, do a little research.
 Check out TripAdvisor, ask friends, look at the website and photos.
 The key is to dress conservatively not provocatively.
 You can dress up your outfit with accessories for splashes of colour and personality.

 If it’s drinks only, make sure you eat before you go.
 Lining your stomach is important.
-The last thing you want is an embarrass story of you throwing up all over your bosses shoes.
+The last thing you want is an embarrassing story of you throwing up all over your bosses shoes to circulate.

 Everything in moderation